Gigafactory Berlin-Brandenburg: Logistics

-Site concerns
+Location concerns

 The project is subject to a number of concerns, including potential impacts to the water supply and local wildlife, and about proper wastewater disposal.
 In the public hearing in Stadthalle Erkner protesters were concerned that the chemicals in the factory pose a violation of the AwSV §49, which means that the plans for the factory must be stopped.
 Among the forest residents are reptiles, ants and birds which must be relocated before felling.
 There may be an endangered species of bat; the district forester who planted trees says the bats prefer trees older than 80 years to roost in them.

 A group of neighbouring municipalities formed in December 2019 to handle issues like traffic, infrastructure and residential developments.

-Unexploded WWII-era bombs are commonly found in German ground, and 85 kg were disposed at the site in January 2020.
+Unexploded WWII-era bombs are commonly found in German soil, and seven bombs (85 kg total) were removed from the site in January 2020.
+Additional bombs were found during the expansion phase in 2024.

-On 9 April 2020, Potsdamer Neueste Nachrichten (also known as The PNN) reported the soil in the foundation area is sandy, therefore requiring a different type of foundation than what was planned.
+On 9 April 2020, Potsdamer Neueste Nachrichten (PNN) reported that the soil in the foundation area is sandy, requiring a different type of foundation than what was planned.
 According to the report, the changes are not simple.
 Tesla will need to update their application with the local government, probably requiring a public hearing.

 On 15 October 2020, Associated Press reported that the German utility company WSE was shutting off water to the construction site due to unpaid bills.
 The bill was paid and the water was restored the next day.